sacha-l/polkadot-wiki/docs/learn-governance.md

 of runners up (currently 19 on Kusama and 20 on Polkadot) that will remain in the queue with their votes intact.

-As opposed to a "first past the post", where voters must decide only on a single candidate chosen from a list, a Phragmén election is a more expressive way to indicate voters' views.
-Token holders can treat it as Yes or No voting to support as many candidates as they want.
+As opposed to a "first-past-the-post" electoral system, where voters must decide only on a single candidate chosen from a list, a Phragmén election is a more expressive way to indicate voters' views.
+Token holders can treat it as a way to support as many candidates as they want.
 The election algorithm will find a fair subset of the candidates that closely matches the expressed indications of the electorate as a whole.